An Introduction to the CSRD

 When will the CSRD come into force?

-The text of the CSRD has now been passed, following a landslide vote in the European Parliament in November 2022.
+The text of the CSRD was passed following a landslide vote in the European Parliament in November 2022.

 - FY’24: For all organisations that are already within the existing scope of the NFRD (currently around 11,700 organisations)